Islamic calendar: Saudi Arabia's Umm al-Qura calendar

-Other calendars using the Islamic era

-The Solar Hijri calendar is a solar calendar used in Iran which counts its years from the Hijra or migration of Muhammad from Mecca to Medina in 622 CE.

 Tabular Islamic calendar

 The Tabular Islamic calendar is a rule-based variation of the Islamic calendar, in which months are worked out by arithmetic rules rather than by observation or astronomical calculation.
-It has a 30-year cycle with 11 leap years of 355 days and 19 years of 354 days.
+Its most common variants have a 30-year cycle with 11 leap years of 355 days and 19 years of 354 days.
 In the long term, it is accurate to one day in about 2,500 solar years or 2,570 lunar years.
-It also deviates up to about one or two days in the short term.
+It deviates up to two days from observational calendars in the short term.

-Kuwaiti algorithm

 Microsoft uses the "Kuwaiti algorithm", a variant of the tabular Islamic calendar, to convert Gregorian dates to the Islamic ones.
 Microsoft claimed that the variant is based on a statistical analysis of historical data from Kuwait, however it matches a known tabular calendar.

 Notable dates

 Important dates in the Islamic (Hijri) year are: